-Each Memorial Day weekend, Charlotte Motor Speedway honors the fallen with a solemn Coca-Cola 600 pre-race ceremony that features representatives from all six branches of the military.
-As part of its longstanding tradition to start Military Appreciation Month, the speedway invited defending Coca-Cola 600 winner Christopher Bell, along with his wife, Morgan Bell, and Joe Gibbs Racing president Dave Alpern, for a visit to Arlington National Cemetery.
+On Memorial Day weekend every year, Charlotte Motor Speedway honors the fallen with a solemn Coca-Cola 600 pre-race ceremony featuring representatives from all six branches of the military.
+As part of its longstanding tradition to commemorate Military Appreciation Month, the speedway invited defending Coca-Cola 600 winner Christopher Bell, along with his wife, Morgan Bell, and Joe Gibbs Racing president Dave Alpern, for a visit to Arlington National Cemetery.

 Advertisement

-During the visit, Bell was first introduced to Col. Mike Binetti, Chief of Staff at Arlington National Cemetery, before making his way to the grave of First Lieutenant Audie L. Murphy, a World War II hero and the most decorated American combat soldier of the conflict.
+During the visit, Bell was introduced to Col. Mike Binetti, Chief of Staff at Arlington National Cemetery.
+He then made his way to the grave of First Lieutenant Audie L. Murphy, a World War II hero.
+Lieutenant Murphy was the most decorated American combat soldier of the war.

 Later, Bell, his wife, Alpern, and Speedway Motorsports Chief Operations Officer Mike Burch were escorted to the Tomb of the Unknown Soldier.
 Bell and Burch were then briefed on the wreath-laying protocol inside the Memorial Amphitheater’s artifacts room.

-Moved by the magnitude of the experience, Bell shared, “Just being here at Arlington – It is a constant reminder that freedom isn’t free.”
+“Just being here at Arlington – it is a constant reminder that freedom isn’t free,” Bell said, moved by the experience.

-He reflected further, “It reminds you that it is a memorial day.
-All of these people here have paid the price and given us the freedom that we have in the United States of America… It just hits hard whenever you see how many people are here and how many people have paid the ultimate price for us to live in the country that we live in and to have the freedoms we have.”
+“It reminds you that it is a memorial day.
+All of these people here have paid the price and given us the freedom that we have in the United States of America… It just hits hard whenever you see how many people are here and how many people have paid the ultimate price for us to live in the country that we live in and to have the freedoms we have,” he reflected further.

 Bell’s grandfather served in World War II, and his uncle fought in the Vietnam War.
 Though Bell had never visited Arlington before, he leaned on the words of his father, David, who had once visited.

-With the Coca-Cola 600 set for May 25 at Charlotte Motor Speedway, Bell, having fully embraced the weight of the tribute, will no doubt aim to take another crack at the win this year.
+With the Coca-Cola 600 set for May 25 at Charlotte Motor Speedway, Bell, having fully embraced the weight of the tribute, will no doubt aim to take another crack at winning this year.
+Of course, he would also like to continue his form this season and contend for the big prize.

 Fox Sports veteran believes Bell is ready for a Cup championship win

-Fox Sports’ lead NASCAR commentator Mike Joy recently joined Kevin Harvick on his podcast and offered his take on which driver, aside from Kyle Larson, he’d like to see win a championship — and even take a shot at the Indy 500.
+Mike Joy, Fox Sports’ lead NASCAR commentator, recently joined Kevin Harvick on his podcast and offered his take on which driver, aside from Kyle Larson, he’d like to see win a championship.
 Before Joy could say the name, Harvick called it: Christopher Bell.

-Joy affirmed, “Yes.
-Yeah, he’s Wow.
+“Yes.
+Yeah, he’s wow.
 He will be a champion of this sport.
 I have no doubt.
-I really wished he’d had the chance to run for it last year.”
+I really wished he’d had the chance to run for it last year,” Joy affirmed.

-Joy pointed to how Martinsville threw a wrench in Bell’s title hopes last season, along with a couple of blocking Chevrolets, but praised Bell’s composed response and the way he addressed the situation without publicly challenging NASCAR.
+The commentator pointed out how Martinsville derailed Bell’s title hopes last season, along with a couple of blocking Chevrolets.
+He then praised Bell’s composed response and the way he addressed the situation without publicly challenging NASCAR.